New Zealand's Fonterra to freeze pay, scrap bonuses of 7,000 employees

-(Reuters) - New Zealand dairy group Fonterra (FSF.NZ) (FCG.NZ), which is expected to report its worst annual loss next week, has scrapped bonuses and frozen the pay of about 7,000 employees, according to an internal email to staff seen by Reuters.
+Sept 5 (Reuters) - New Zealand dairy group Fonterra , which is expected to report its worst annual loss next week, has scrapped bonuses and frozen the pay of about 7,000 employees, according to an internal email to staff seen by Reuters.

 Employees at the world’s biggest dairy exporter earning over NZ$100,000 ($64,000) a year will not receive a pay rise this year, according to the email sent on Tuesday by Chief Executive Miles Hurrell.